peethree/chembaby/README.md

 #

-automates plotting wavelength by absorption graphs from raw data.
+automates plotting wavelength by absorption graphs from raw measuring data.

 #